- Adding financial value to a home isn’t the only reason to renovate.

 - Maintaining the worth of your property.

-Increasing the selling price of your property
+1. Increasing the selling

-Enjoying the renovated space while you live in the home
+2. Enjoying the renovated space

 Enjoying the space where you live is important to making your house a home, and while renovating your bathroom or kitchen may increase your home’s value, it also brings enjoyment.
 Additionally, the AIC lists the following as the top five renovations with the highest enjoyment value:

-Maintaining the worth of your property
+3. Maintaining the home's worth

-Maintenance projects won’t likely increase the sale value of your home, but rather, maintain the sale value.
+Maintenance projects won’t likely increase the sale value of your home but rather maintain the sale value.
 The AIC lists the following as the top five renovations to maintain your home’s worth: